trust-mfn-berlin/animals-as-objects/vault/material.microscopic-media.md

 [^5]: The specificities of the historical standardization of microscope resolution, along with the convergence of microscopy and life sciences in 19th century Germany, are treated in detail in Schickore, Jutta. _The microscope and the eye: A history of reflections, 1740-1870._ University of Chicago Press, 2007.

 [^6]: To learn more about the important role of standardized glassware in the life sciences, you can read this fascinating article: Espahangizi, Kijan.
-"The Twofold History of Laboratory Glassware."
+“The Twofold History of Laboratory Glassware”.
 Mathias Grote, Max Stadler, and Laura Otis (eds). _Membranes, Surfaces and Boundaries: Interstices in the History of Science, Technology and Culture_ (2011): 17-33.

 [^7]: To learn more about the ubiquitous Petri dish, visit https://thebiomedicalscientist.net/science/big-story-petri-dish or  http://somatosphere.net/2014/petri-dish.html/.
 To better understand its important role in consolidating a specific version of microbiology at the expense of alternative ones, you can read this article by geographer Attenborough, Frederick.
-"The monad and the nomad: medical microbiology and the politics and possibilities of the mobile microbe." _cultural geographies_ 18, no. 1 (2011): 91-114.
+“The monad and the nomad: medical microbiology and the politics and possibilities of the mobile microbe”. _cultural geographies_ 18, no. 1 (2011): 91-114.

 [^8]: For an impressive example of the importance and beauty of these early illustrations, have a look at Hooke’s famous 1665 book _Micrographia_ and its captivating plates, which can be browsed digitally here: https://royalsociety.org/blog/2020/07/micrographia-online/.
 Also, check out this episode of ‘Journey to the Microcosmos’ on Ehrenberg’s own illustrations held at the Museum fur Naturkunde Berlin: https://youtu.be/PKMUJdn09OU.

 [^9]: See, for instance, these articles: Landecker, Hannah.
-"Microcinematography and the History of Science and Film." _Isis_ 97, no. 1 (2006): 121-132. https://doi.org/10.1086/501105; and Landecker, Hannah.
-"Seeing things: from microcinematography to live cell imaging." _Nature methods_ 6, no. 10 (2009): 707-709. https://doi.org/10.1038/nmeth1009-707.
+“Microcinematography and the History of Science and Film”. _Isis_ 97, no. 1 (2006): 121-132. https://doi.org/10.1086/501105; and Landecker, Hannah.
+“Seeing things: from microcinematography to live cell imaging”. _Nature methods_ 6, no. 10 (2009): 707-709. https://doi.org/10.1038/nmeth1009-707.

 [^10]: You can read the fascinating story of Angelina Fanny Hesse’s central role in the key innovation represented by the agar as a medium for cell culture here: https://www.popsci.com/blog-network/ladybits/forgotten-woman-who-made-microbiology-possible/.

 [^11]: To learn more on the important history of cell cultures, read the great book by Landecker, Hannah. _Culturing life._ Harvard University Press, 2009.

 [^12]: Although even these organisms present their own challenges; you can learn more about this by reading Bracegirdle, Brian.
-"A history of microtechnique." _Journal of the History of Biology_ 14, no. 2 (1981).
+“A history of microtechnique”. _Journal of the History of Biology_ 14, no. 2 (1981).
 For the more technical side of this, have a look at: Neuhaus, Birger, Thomas Schmid, and Jens Riedel.
-"Collection management and study of microscope slides: Storage, profiling, deterioration, restoration procedures, and general recommendations." _Zootaxa_ 4322, no. 1 (2017): 1-173.
+“Collection management and study of microscope slides: Storage, profiling, deterioration, restoration procedures, and general recommendations”. _Zootaxa_ 4322, no. 1 (2017): 1-173.